15 Cold Call Opening Lines That Actually Book Meetings

 2. The transparent cold call "Hi [Name], this is [Your Name] from [Company].
 For full transparency, this is a cold call.
 I appreciate that I've called completely out of the blue.
 Is now a bad time for a two-minute chat?"

-This approach from Cognism's research might seem unconventional, but it gets great results — and the occasional laugh.
-The honesty disarms prospects who are used to being pitched immediately.
+This one from Cognism's research sounds risky, but it gets great results and the occasional laugh.
+The honesty disarms prospects who are braced to be pitched the second they pick up.

 3. The referral-style "Hi [Name], [Mutual Connection] suggested I reach out.
 They mentioned you're [relevant situation].
 Mind if I share why?"